confluentinc/examples/kubernetes/replicator-gke-cc/docs/index.rst

 .. tip:: You can also create the API Key using the
          :ref:`Confluent Cloud UI <cloud-quick-create-api-key>`.

+#.
 To create a new API Key:

     ::

     ccloud api-key create --resource lkc-m85m7

     The tool will display a new Key and secret as below.
 You will need to save these values elsewhere as they cannot be retrieved later.

     ::

     Save the API key and secret.
-The secret is not retrievable later.
+The secret is **not** retrievable later.
     +---------+------------------------------------------------------------------+
     | API Key | LD35EM2YJTCTRQRM                                                 |
     | Secret  | 67JImN+9vk+Hj3eaj2/UcwUlbDNlGGC3KAIOy5JNRVSnweumPBUpW31JWZSBeawz |